 At FNPSS, we collaborate with our partners to ensure we are offering the highest quality in training and resources to First Nations, and minimizing duplication while maximizing resources.
 Through partnerships, we work collaboratively with various organizations and levels of government to help First Nation communities excel and build capacity.
 We also work with other First Nation institutions and organizations in BC and across Canada to facilitate coordinated support for capacity development in governance and governance administration.

-FNPSS has many informal partners, but has formalized partnerships through agreements with various organizations.
+FNPSS has many informal partners, but has formalized partnerships through agreements with the following organizations.